Project Sunrise

 The route will be flown using a fleet of specially modified, ultra-long range (ULR) Airbus A350s, the first of which is undergoing a series of test flights as we speak.

 The “Kangaroo route” as it was called as early as the 1930s, once took twelve days and required more than a dozen stops.
-By the 1960s, with the advent of jets like the 707, two or three stops was the norm.
+By the 1960s, with the advent of jets like the 707, three or four stops was the norm.
 In the 1990s, with the introduction of the Boeing 747-400, a single stop became the standard.
 Even after all that progress, the idea of a nonstop still seemed a dream, well, too far.

 The newest generation of aircraft, including the A350, changed that thinking, and here we are.